Madra kingdom: King Aswapati

-Aswapati was the son of Madra (the founder of Madra Kingdom) and grandson of King Shibi was the father of Savitri the famous princess of Madra, who became the lover (and later, wife) of the famous Salwa prince Satyavan.
+Aswapati was the son of Madra (the founder of Madra kingdom) and grandson of King Shibi.
+He was the father of Savitri the famous princess of Madra, who became the lover (and later, wife) of the famous Salwa prince Satyavan.
 Aswapati's wife was from a minor tribe known as Malava.
 She was known as Malavi (3,291).
 The sons of Aswapati and Malavi, later became the powerful Malava kings.
 They spread their kingdom as far as Avanti (Ujjain, Madhya Pradesh).
 Thus the royal line of Malavas originated from the Madra (Punjab province of Pakistan) king Aswapati (3,297).